algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 ## 4. Sending messages to the broker

 Many methods exist for sending messages to Amazon SQS queues.
-Here we show how to do it in the AWS console for the purposes of this demonstration.
+For the purposes of this demonstration, here we show how to do it in the AWS console.

 Open the <a href="https://console.aws.amazon.com/sqs/home" target="_blank" rel="noopener noreferrer">SQS</a> page in the AWS console.
 Click on the name of the queue (**QueueName**) that was created [above](#creating-a-stack-with-cloudformation-in-the-aws-console), and click the **Send and receive messages** button.